IronCoreLabs/ironcorelabs.github.io/README.md

 # Writing Posts

-Start by adding your post to the `_drafts` directory (create it if you don't have it) using its working title as the name of the file, for example, `my-post-title.md`.
-You can feel free to check this in if you want to collaborate with others before it is posted.

-Every post will need to start with "front matter" and then a proper title.
-Here are the elements you will want to consider adding:

-    ---
-    title: The Inevitable Demise of Perimeter Security
-    author: Patrick Walsh
-    tags: security trends stats internet-of-things perimeter firewall
-    category: Security
-    image: /img/rockclimb.jpg
-    ---

-* title
-  * This should align with the filename for the most part
-* author
-  * Published posts will default to "Staff Writer" if you forget this.
-* tags
-  * Please use tags liberally for SEO and browsability (we'll increase browsability later)
-  * Separate tags with spaces - they must be one word.
-If you need to put two together, use a dash, like: `internet-of-things`.
-  * tag just about every topic hit in the post and be thorough
-* category
-  * Choose one category
-  * While this seems very similar to tags in some ways, it may in the future be used to separate different blogs.
-There is a much smaller number of categories than tags.
-  * For right now, assume we use these categories:
-    * **Security** - for blogging on our product or the state of the industry
-    * **Startup** - for blogging about our status as a company or thoughts on building a startup, venture capital, etc.
-    * **Engineering** - for blogging about technical topics and tools
-    * **Good-Reads** - for references to other articles we find on the net
-* thumbnail
-  * Always use full URL
-  * Used to make a thumbnail representing this page on twitter.
-  * They will either crop it to 120x90px or 120x120px.
-  * Must be under 1mb.
-  * Probably best to generate these thumbnails ourselves.
-* image
-  * Always use full URL
-  * Used to make a larger image on twitter and elsewhere.
-This is generally preferred.
-  * Must be under 1mb.
-  * Must be at least 280px x 150px in size
+All blog posts should now be written on Medium.

 ## Embedding Media

 ### Video

-When embedding video into a post, you will need to drop in some HTML.
+When embedding video into a page, you will need to drop in some HTML.
 If you're using youtube, go to the video on youtube, click on `share`, then click `embed` then copy and paste.
 But wait, you need to modify that.
 You'll get something like:

     <iframe width="420" height="315" src="https://www.youtube.com/embed/war0gHL26ns" frameborder="0" allowfullscreen></iframe>